-A group of engineers and operators from Space Norway are currently visiting the British satellite operator Avanti in Goonhilly, Wales, to attend satellite operations courses.
+A group of engineers and operators from Space Norway are currently visiting the British satellite operator Avanti in Goonhilly in Cornwall, to attend satellite operations courses.
 The team is strengthening their competence in satellite control and operations as a preparation for the upcoming launch of the ASBM (ASBM, Arctic Satellite Broadband Mission) satellites in 2023.

 Satellite communications is understandably associated with strict security requirements and require highly dependable ground systems.
 The satellite operations control centre monitors the satellites 24/7.
 Telemetry is downloaded from the satellites and processed to ensure that all systems are operating per specification.
 The satellite operators work continuously in conjunction with the customers to qualify the mission requirements.
 The uniqueness of ASBM due to its highly elliptical choice of orbit as well as the close collaboration with its international partners Inmarsat, the Norwegian Armed Forces and the US Space Command, places significance on the development of a solid organization for satellite operations.